slamora/brackets-wiki/Extension-Manager-Workflows.md

 This document proposes a set of user and extension developer workflow scenarios that we want the Brackets Extension Manager to support.

+> (kd) General question: do we want to add social sharing (so that users can share an interesting extension on Twitter, Facebook, G+)?

 ## Discovery

 John, a Brackets user, is starting to experiment with CoffeeScript.
 He opens a CoffeeScript